 Harsh parenting impedes children’s emotional regulation and prosocial development6.

 Parental coaching and modeling help children learn how to inhibit negative emotions, self-soothe, and concentrate7.
-However, parents who frequently display negative, hurtful and hostile negative emotions may model dysregulated behavior for their children to imitate.
+However, parents who frequently display negative, hurtful, and hostile negative emotions may model dysregulated behavior for their children to imitate.

 Coercion by parents is a strong predictor of aggression problems in preschoolers.
 When preschoolers exhibit aggressive behavior, they are at risk of future antisocial behavior, conduct disorder, and Oppositional Defiance Disorder8.
-Children who grew up with harsh parenting are also at risk for delinquency in adolescences and criminal behavior as adults9.
+Children who grew up with harsh parenting are also at risk for delinquency in adolescence and criminal behavior as adults9.

 Coercion also leads to mental health problems later in life including depressive symptoms and alcoholism10.

-One type of coercion, corporal punishment, has been found to be associated with many adverse long-term effects on children’s psychological development, such as depression and suicidal ideation in adulthood, later physical abuse of their own children11.
+One type of coercion, corporal punishment, has been found to be associated with many adverse long-term effects on children’s psychological development, such as depression and suicidal ideation in adulthood, and later physical abuse of their own children11.

-Coercive parenting is not only ineffective, but also detrimental to the child’s early brain development and later outcomes12.
+Coercive parenting is not only ineffective but also detrimental to the child’s early brain development and later outcomes12.
 An adult who has grown up under coercive parenting is more likely to experience work-related difficulties, trouble maintaining an intimate relationship, social problems, and reduced chances to attain a higher-level occupation or income13.